SammyPrince7/My-Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'm Anietie Etuk 🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
-With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.
+I'm Akintoye Samuel 🤓, a data analyst with a passion for turning data into actionable insights.
+I am without real-life experience, i'm looking forward to working with you and build-up my skills.

 <!--Mention your top/relevant skills here - core and soft skills-->
-## WHAT I DO
+## SKILLS

-*As the Chief Analyst of SkillAhead Solutions Ltd, I provide consulting and training services for businesses and mentor aspiring analysts.*
+**- ✅ Data Cleaning and Trnsformation.**

-**- ✅ Data Analytics Consulting.**
+**- ✅ Data Wrangling.
-I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.

-**- ✅ Staff Training & Development.**
+**- ✅ Data Visualization and Modelling.
-I offer comprehensive training programs in data analysis, visualization, and data-driven decision-making.
-From beginner to advanced levels.

 <!--Section 2: List 3-4 key projects-->